Nursing (NURS) 522

 In Assignment 2, students work through health problems appropriate for a nurse practitioner to assess, treat, and follow up.

-The midterm examination consists of multiple choice questions on Units 1 and 2.
+The midterm examination consists of multiple choice questions on Units 1 and 2 and Unit 3 - Part 1.

-The final examination consists of multiple choice questions and tests content of Units 3 through 6 inclusive.
+The final examination consists of multiple choice questions and tests content of Units 3 - Part 2 through 6, inclusive.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.